 Welcome to a Special Kind of Stupid

 You know we’re going to be stuck on a special kind of stupid all week because Jim White is already oiling himself for deadline day.
 Oh wait, he moved to that dodgy lot at Talk Spite, didn’t he?
 No matter.
-Depending who you believe, Arséne has supposedly gone down on his knees to beg Alex Oxlade-Chamberlain to sign his new £180,000 a week contract.
+Depending who you believe, Arséne has supposedly gone down on his knees to beg Alex Oxlade-Chamberlain to sign his new £180,000 a week contract?
 But they say The Ox has his head on a swivel looking around for options.
 The options that give you regular pitch time, the same salary Arsenal is offering and a sweet signing on bonus.
-The options you get at Anfield or Stanford Bridge.
+The options you get at Anfield or Stamford Bridge.

 What of Little Jack Willy who they say has resorted to brawling on the pitch.
 Seeing as Arsenal is so desperate to get rid of 3 more senior players, Arséne has resorted to a desperate “Has boots, will travel” sales pitch to try and offload Jack in 7 days.
 Doesn’t really work when our Jack turns up for the medical in crutches and a wheel chair in the boot, does it?